omarjafor/assets-strive-client/README.md

 ##### &bull; Admin can use by join as admin with payment.
 ##### &bull; Admin can add or remove employee.

-## Lots of feature and many more features are in this website will know by employee and admin only.
+#### Lots of features are in this website will known by employee and admin only.